BA, University of Auckland

 Indigenous natural resource management and livelihoods (2015 - 2018)

 Jon Altman is co-leader of Axis 3: livelihoods and food security: coping with neoliberal growth in the major international comparative project Centre pour la conservation et le développement autochtones alternatifs (CCDAA) or Centre for Indigenous Conservation and Development Alternatives (CICADA) administered by McGill University, Montréal, Québec under the overall direction of Professor Colin Scott.
-In this research Professor Altman will focus on his ongoing research with ranger groups from Kakadu National Park to North East Arnhem Land.
+In this research Professor Altman will focus on his ongoing research with ranger groups working in the vast region from Kakadu National Park to North East Arnhem Land.

 The domestic moral economy in the Asia and Pacific region (2011 - 2015)